-Brand Voice 101.
 The 7 things you absolutely must know about tone of voice

 October 31st, 2025

-What is a tone of voice?
+What is ‘tone of voice’?

 What are some examples of great brand voices?

 We see them every day.
 They’re making us laugh, persuading us to try something new, explaining something complicated.
 Sometimes we notice – we might snap a photo and share with friends.
+Here are just a few that have featured in Tone Knob.

-Puccino
+Puccino coffee shops

 Puccino's 'stupid little biscuit'.